Manchester Regiment: Second Boer War

 The 2nd Manchesters was mobilized into a new 8th Division going to South Africa for the war.
 930 officers and men of the regiment left Southampton in the SS Bavarian in March 1900, and in April arrived in Natal as reinforcements.
 Both battalions participated in the offensive that followed the relieving of Ladysmith, Kimberley and Mafeking.
 After the fall of Bloemfontein and Pretoria, the Boer commandos transitioned to guerrilla warfare.
 The 2nd Manchesters operated in the Orange Free State, searching farms and burning those suspected of housing commandos.
 The war ended with the signing of the Treaty of Vereeniging in May 1902.
 The 2nd battalion stayed in South Africa throughout the war.
 Four months later 340 officers and men of the battalion left Cape Town on the SS Michigan in late September 1902, arriving at Southampton in late October, when they were posted to Aldershot.

 When the Boers proved more resilient than predicted, a number of regiments recruited in large centres of population formed additional regular battalions.
 The Manchester Regiment formed the 3rd and 4th Battalions in February 1900, at which time the militia battalions were relabelled as the 5th and 6th battalions.
 The 3rd Battalion was stationed in Saint Helena and South Africa from August 1902, while the 4th Battalion was stationed in Cork.
 In 1906, the 3rd and 4th battalions both returned to the United Kingdom, where they were disbanded.

 The 5th (Militia) Battalion (until February 1900 known as the 3rd battalion) was embodied in May 1900, disembodied in October that year, and re-embodied in May 1901 for service in South Africa, for which it embarked the following month.
 More than 800 officers and men returned to Southampton in July 1902, following the end of the war.

 The 6th (Militia) Battalion (until February 1900 known as the 4th battalion) was embodied in May 1900, disembodied in October that year, and later re-embodied for service in South Africa.
 More than 640 officers and men returned to Southampton by the SS Guelph in October 1902, following the end of the war, and was disbanded at the Ashton barracks.

 The 1st Manchesters left South Africa for Singapore in 1903.
 The following year, the 1st moved to India, where, in 1911, the battalion paraded at the Delhi Durbar, attended by King George V and Queen Mary.
-The 2nd Manchesters had returned to Britain in 1902, where it remained until the outbreak of World War I in 1914.
+The 2nd Manchesters had returned to Britain in 1902, where it remained until the outbreak of the First World War in 1914.

-Haldane Reforms
+Haldane reforms

 In 1908, the Volunteers and Militia were reorganised nationally, with the former becoming the Territorial Force and the latter the Special Reserve.
 The regiment now had two Reserve and six Territorial battalions: